Answers Without Questions

 “I am of the opinion that all cigarettes are inherently unlucky, regardless of their inversion or lack thereof,” Sethfire offered from the kitchen.
 “You will try to quit, will you not, Jazz?
 Perhaps you and Aetos can coordinate your efforts.”

-“If only Kohao wouldn’t offer me them every time I try,” Aetos replied wryly.
+“If only Kato wouldn’t offer me them every time I try,” Aetos replied wryly.
 “And if they weren’t handy for getting more breaks at work.
 Maybe I’m not repeatedly failing to quit, I’m just sticking it to the man a little longer.
 I’m meant to do that as a punk musician, right?”

 “Yes, exactly, you see?”
 Jazz asked, her voice reading as one of flat anxiety, even as she nodded enthusiastically at Aetos’s response; going on to chirp some additional defense of smoking to Seth that he waved off, albeit good-humoredly.